🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 A landing page should include an action-oriented CTA that communicates a benefit or motivates visitors to convert on an offer.

-For example, on Jarvis’ free trial landing page, they use a clear and compelling CTA that you can’t help but hit: “Claim 10,000 Words Free.”
+For example, on our PPC agency landing page, we use a clear and compelling CTA that you can’t help but hit: “Get your free PPC ads plan.”

-Since homepages don’t promote specific offers or specific segments (unless you sell one product), their CTAs tend to skew generic.
+Since homepages don't promote specific offers or specific segments (unless you sell one product), our CTAs tend to skew generic.

 Heck, in some cases, depending on the industry, homepages don't even include strong or compelling CTAs.